 Whau the People is also:

 Lissa Knight has a background in costume design, wardrobe and props for international productions.
 In the Avondale, she is known for her community focus – having collaborated with other local creatives on projects, murals and as Chair of the Avondale Community Preschool.
-We are deeply lucky to have Lissa as one of the key organisers of the Whau Arts Festival 2018 and 2019.
+We are deeply lucky to have worked with Lissa as one of the key organisers of the Whau Arts Festival 2018 and 2019.
 These days you are likely to find Lissa campaigning to Save the Canal Road Trees.

 Ina Patisolo is known, to a handful of nobodies, as the world’s greatest Samoan Oboist.
 At this point in time she is unaware of any other Samoan Oboists and will continue as such until further notice.
 She’s stoked to help bring the Whau Arts Festival 2019 and 2020 to the world.